The modelling of the action potentials in myelinated nerve fibres: Description of a myelinated axon

 \subsection{Saltatory conduction mechanism hypothesis for myelinated axon}

-It is known that the myelination of the axon increases the propagation velocity of the AP and the prevalent explanation in the literature of this phenomenon is the saltatory conduction mechanism \cite{Bressloff2014,FitzSalt}.
+It is known that the myelination of the axon increases the propagation velocity of the AP and the prevalent explanation in {earlier studies} of this phenomenon is the saltatory conduction mechanism \cite{Bressloff2014,FitzSalt,Tasaki1939,Huxley1949,Frankenhaeuser1964}.
 As the capacity of the axon changes significantly between the myelinated and unmyelinated sections, this causes, in a nutshell, the electrical signal to ``jump" between the nodes of Ranvier propagating faster than it would in the case of an unmyelinated axon.
-The saltatory conduction hypothesis is briefly summarized as follows.
+The saltatory conduction hypothesis is briefly summarised as follows.

-In earlier studies, it is assumed that myelination increases effective membrane resistance (reduces permeability of ions) and decreases the capacitance of the membrane by several orders of magnitude.
+In earlier studies, it is {demonstrated} that myelination increases effective membrane resistance (reduces {the} permeability of ions) and decreases the capacitance of the membrane by several orders of magnitude.
 As noted, the propagation of AP along myelinated axons is considerably faster than in unmyelinated axons.
 In the context of the cable equation (which is a starting point for both HH and Lieberstein models) the usual explanation in literature is that transmembrane currents in the myelinated sections can be neglected meaning that the myelin sheath section can be taken in that case as a simple resistor (i.e,~the sheath acts as an insulator).
 This phenomenon is called a saltatory (leaping) wave in earlier studies where AP is not propagating continuously along the axon but rather jumps from one node of Ranvier to another node of Ranvier \cite{Bressloff2014}.